• Menu

 Fred romero

-A stone’s throw from the main ancient sites of the Italian capital, the Baths of Caracalla are a huge and surprisingly well-preserved thermal complex, built between 212 and 216 AD.
+Located just a short distance from Rome’s main ancient sites, the Baths of Caracalla are a remarkably well-preserved thermal complex, built between 212 and 216 AD.

-At the time of their construction, the Baths of Caracalla were the largest thermal complex in the capital.
-They were later dethroned by the Baths of Diocletian, built between the 3rd and 4th centuries AD, but remained, according to ancient sources, the most beautiful baths in Rome.
-So much so that some Romans went so far as to describe them as one of the seven wonders of ancient Rome!
+At the time of their construction, the Baths of Caracalla were the largest thermal baths in the capital.
+While they were later surpassed in size by the Baths of Diocletian, built between the 3rd and 4th centuries, the Baths of Caracalla were considered the most beautiful in Rome.
+In fact, some ancient Romans described them as one of the Seven Wonders of Ancient Rome!

 💡 Practical information 💡

-If you are a history buff and want to learn more about the baths and ancient Rome, Captain Ulysses recommends this guided tour : Guided tour of the Baths of Caracalla and the Circus Maximus.
+For history enthusiasts, Captain Ulysses recommends this guided tour: Guided tour of the Baths of Caracalla and Circus Maximus.

 Baths of Caracalla - Rome